strimzi/proposals/076-support-for-kafka-4.0.md

 For any cluster not using KRaft it will immediately raise an error instead of trying to reconcile the cluster.
 The check will be done based on the `Kafka` CR `.status` section.
 Users will have to downgrade the operator, migrate the cluster and upgrade the operator again.

+Newly deployed Kafka clusters will be expected to be KRaft only.

 ### Extended support for Kafka 3.9